 Actions regarding claims for directions under Regulation 9(5) must be dealt with prior to the issue of a Regulation 13(2) determination.
 COG909400 explains what these actions are.

-Where during the course of a compliance check it is discovered that any of the above apply, a Regulation 13(2) determination should be issued to resolve the matter.
-COG909400
+If during the course of your compliance check you discover that any of the above apply, you must issue a Regulation 13(2) determination to resolve the matter.
+COG909400.

-When preparing to issue determination(s) full consideration should be given to Regulation 13(4) which provides that a determination under this regulation may -
+When preparing to issue determination(s) full consideration should be given to Regulation 13(4).
+This provides that a determination under this regulation may -

 - cover the amount payable by the contractor under section 61 of the Act (or S559 of ICTA 1988 prior to 06-04-07) for any one or more tax periods in a tax year, and